LaresLLC/SlinkyCat/README.md

 ```

-Option 1 offers you pre-defined ADSI one liners to help enumerate the domain.
-The result will echo to console, for those that don’t want to save to disk, but you also get an option to save all the results you created to disk via option S on the initial menu, and are also asked again when you quit.
+Option 1 offers you pre-defined ADSI one-liners to help enumerate the domain.
+The result will echo to the console for those that don’t want to save to disk, but you also get an option to save all the results you created to disk via option S on the initial menu and are also asked again when you quit.

 Select option 1 redirects you to the ADSI Enumeration option menu.
 ```
 === ADSI Enumeration ===
 ADSI Options Menu Please select an option: